libp2p/docs/content/reference/glossary.md

 For example, my home network has an internal range of IP addresses (10.0.1.x), which is part of a range of addresses that are reserved for private networks.
 If I start a program on my computer that listens for connections on its internal address, a user from the public internet has no way of reaching me, even if they know my public IP address.
 This is because I haven't made my router aware of my program yet.
 When a connection comes in from the internet to my public IP address, the router needs to figure out which internal IP to route the request to, and to which port.

 There are many ways to inform one's router about services you want to expose.
 For consumer routers, there's likely an admin interface that can setup mappings for any range of TCP or UDP ports.
-In many cases, routers will allow automatic registration of ports using a protocol called [upnp][external_upnp], which libp2p supports.
+In many cases, routers will allow automatic registration of ports using a protocol called [upnp](https://en.wikipedia.org/wiki/Universal_Plug_and_Play), which libp2p supports.
 If enabled, libp2p will try to register your service with the router for automatic NAT traversal. <!-- TODO: link to libp2p upnp repos. "if enabled" - how? link to config example -->

 In some cases, automatic NAT traversal is impossible, often because multiple layers of NAT are involved.
 In such cases, we still want to be able to communicate, and we especially want to be reachable and allow other peers to [dial in](#dial) and use our services.
-This is the motivation for [Circuit Relay](#circuit-relay), which is a protocol involving a "relay" peer that is publicly reachable and can route traffic on behalf of others.
+This is the one of the motivations for [Circuit Relay](#circuit-relay), which is a protocol involving a "relay" peer that is publicly reachable and can route traffic on behalf of others.
 Once a relay circuit is established, a peer behind an especially intractable NAT can advertise the relay circuit's [multiaddress](#multiaddress), and the relay will accept incoming connections on our behalf and send us traffic via the relay.

 <!-- TODO: link to AutoRelay once it's defined -->